Foxandxss/angular-tips/source/_posts/2013-08-08-removing-the-unneeded-watches.markdown

 categories: [$watch]
 ---
 {% raw %}
-If you ran across any performance issue or you simply want to get rid of those unneeded watches, here is a tip for you!
+Having too many `$watch`s can create performance issues for webpages, especially on mobile devices.
+This post will explain how to remove extraneous`$ watch`s and accelerate your application!

-All the `$watch` that are created have a mechanism to be disabled in the case they are not needed anymore.
-We have the freedom to choose when a `$watch` is not needed anymore.
+Any `$watch` can be disabled when it is no longer needed.
+Thus, we have the freedom to choose when to remove a `$watch` from the `$watch` list.

 Let's see an example:
 <!--more-->